open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 ##### Success

-The success response indicates telemetry data is successfully processed by the server.
+The success response indicates telemetry data is successfully accepted by the server.

-The success response may also be used when telemetry data processing is done at a later point.
-In such cases, the server may want to return immediately to ensure low-latency communication with clients.

 If the server receives an empty request (a request that does not carry any telemetry data) the server SHOULD respond with success.